tahoe-lafs/tahoe-lafs/docs/running.rst

 By default, Tahoe-LAFS ships with the configuration parameter ``shares.happy`` set to 7.
-If you are using Tahoe-LAFS on a grid with fewer than 7 storage nodes, this won't work well for you &mdash; none of your uploads will succeed.
-To fix this, see <a href='configuration.rst'>configuration.rst</a> to learn how to set ``shares.happy`` to a more suitable value for your grid.
+If you are using Tahoe-LAFS on a grid with fewer than 7 storage nodes, this won't work well for you -- none of your uploads will succeed.
+To fix this, see `configuration.rst <configuration.rst>`_ to learn how to set ``shares.happy`` to a more suitable value for your grid.

 Do Stuff With It
 ================